A Study of the Experimental Combination of Osimertinib Plus Savolitinib in Non-Small Cell Lung Cancer (NSCLC)

 - Patients with known tumour thrombus or deep vein thrombosis are eligible if clinically stable on low molecular weight heparin for ≥2 weeks.

 - ECOG/WHO performance status of 0 or 1 with no deterioration over the previous 2 weeks and a minimum life expectancy of 12 weeks.

-- Females of childbearing potential should be willing to use adequate contraceptive measures, should not be breast feeding and must have a negative pregnancy test if of childbearing potential, or must have evidence of non-childbearing potential.
+- Females must be using highly effective contraceptive measures, should not be breast feeding and must have a negative pregnancy test if of childbearing potential, or must have evidence of non-childbearing potential.